wallstersson/ukth-appinn-containerapps-orderapi/solution5.md

 ![commit](images/commit.png)

-After the commit, the previous created GitHub Action starts, follow the progress at github.com --> Actions.
+After the commit, the previous created GitHub Action starts, follow the progress at _github.com --> Actions_.

 After the deployment has succeeded, please verify that the revision number has changed using the Azure portal.